Murdaya Poo

 Murdaya Widyawimarta Poo (12 January 1941 – 7 April 2025) was an Indonesian billionaire businessman and politician.
 He was the founder of Central Cipta Murdaya, a conglomerate with interests in engineering, IT, palm oil, and plywood.
 He also owned a substantial stake in listed property developer Metropolitan Kentjana.

-Poo was a member of the People's Representative Council from 2004 to 2009, representing the Indonesian Democratic Party of Struggle (PDIP).
+Murdaya was a member of the People's Representative Council from 2004 to 2009, representing the Indonesian Democratic Party of Struggle (PDIP).

 Early life and education

-Poo was born in Blitar, Indonesia, on 12 January 1941.
+Murdaya was born in Blitar, Indonesia, on 12 January 1941.
 He started his career as a newspaper seller in his youth.
 He entered the construction business in 1972 and founded Central Cipta Murdaya Group in 1992.

 Business career

 Murdaya Poo's Central Cipta Murdaya Group has diversified businesses in various sectors, such as engineering, IT, palm oil and plywood.
 One of his flagship projects is the Jakarta International Expo, one of the city's biggest convention centers.
 He also held a significant stake in Metropolitan Kentjana, a property developer that operates several malls and residential complexes in Jakarta.